BNasmith/PTForsyth/PTFWorkofChrist.md

 been so slow in its progress in mankind and its effect on human history is because it has been so faithful to Christ, so faithful to His
 Cross.
-You have to subdue the most intrac- table, difficult, and slow thing in the world man's self-will.
-You cannot expect rapid suc- cesses if you truly preach the Cross whereon
+You have to subdue the most intractable, difficult, and slow thing in the world---man's self-will.
+You cannot expect rapid successes if you truly preach the Cross whereon
-Christ died, and which He surmounted not simply by leaving it behind but by rising again, and converting the very Cross into a power ,/ and glory.
+Christ died, and which He surmounted not simply by leaving it behind but by rising again, and converting the very Cross into a power and glory.

 Christ arouses antagonism in the human heart and heroism does not.
 Everybody welcomes a hero.
 The minority welcome Christ.
 We do resent His absolute command.
-We do resent
+We do resent [22]{.pagenum}

-22 THE DIFFERENCE BETWEEN

 parting completely with ourselves.
-We do
-"* resent Christ.
+We do resent Christ.

+[&sect]{.section} TK
-4. I go back to the word I spoke about the

-tribute of our shame.
-The demand is unspar- ing, remorseless.
+4. I go back to the word I spoke about the tribute of our shame.
+The demand is unsparing, remorseless.
 It is not simply that you are called on by God for a certain due, a change, an amendment, but for the tribute of yourself and your shame.
 When you heard